bootstrap-vue/bootstrap-vue/docs/components/alert/README.md

 ```

 ### Alert contextual variants
-For proper styling, use one of the four required contextual variants by setting the
+For proper styling of `<b-alert>`, use one of the four required contextual variants by setting the
 `variant` prop to one of the following: `info`, `success`, `warning` or `danger`.
 The default is `info`.